JoshOrndorff/recipes/src/storage/iterate.md

 }
 ```

 In this example, the helper method facilitates isolation of runtime storage access rights according to membership.
-In general, **place [`ensure!`](https://crates.parity.io/srml_support/macro.ensure.html) checks at the top of each runtime function's logic to verify that all of the requisite checks pass before performing any storage changes.** *Note that this is similar to [`require()`](https://ethereum.stackexchange.com/questions/15166/difference-between-require-and-assert-and-the-difference-between-revert-and-thro) checks at the top of function bodies in Solidity contracts.*
+In general, **place `ensure!` checks at the top of each runtime function's logic to verify that all of the requisite checks pass before performing any storage changes.**

 > NOTE: *[child trie](https://github.com/substrate-developer-hub/recipes/issues/35) storage provides a more efficient data structure for tracking group membership*